 A common misconception is that radon is only a problem in certain parts of the country – for example Devon and Cornwall.
 The truth, however, is that all parts of the UK are susceptible to radon gas, especially Wales.

-Through the study of the Public Health England map, which utilises data from the British Geological Survey, it is possible to get a good indication of areas of Wales that have potentially high volumes of radon gas.
+Through the study of the UK Health Security Agency (formerly PHE) map, which utilises data from the British Geological Survey, it is possible to get a good indication of areas of Wales that have potentially high volumes of radon gas.

 The health risks of living with radon are well publicised – it is the second largest cause of lung cancer in Wales after smoking.